jabonchan/way-ts/README.md

 ## Methods ✨

-> This section provides an overview of the available methods in **way.ts**.
+> This section provides an overview of the available methods in **way-ts**.
 Each method is designed to simplify path manipulation and ensure consistent behavior across different environments.

 #### Formatting
 - [`way.normalize`](#waynormalize): Normalize paths for consistency.